hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 These variables hold user input.
 For example, you can use them in project files like `package.json`.
 CDKTF collects the required data from users when they run `cdktf init` with the template.

-TODO: Can you make anything into a user input variable or is it just the things we put in the example block below?
-What types can people have?

 The TypeScript example below specifies that `Name` and `Description` are mandatory, but `OrganizationName` and `WorkspaceName` will only be required for projects that are set up to use a Terraform Cloud [remote backend](/cdktf/concepts/remote-backends.html).

 ```typescript